JustAMemer283/inventory-management/README.md

 ## 🙏 Acknowledgments

 - Material-UI for the amazing component library
-- React community for the excellent documentation
+- React community for excellent documentation
 - All contributors who have helped shape this project

 ## 📞 Support

-For support, email support@yourdomain.com or open an issue in the repository.
+For support, please open an issue in the repository.